x-vin/covidcures/docs/src/allopathic.md

    - [RAPID RESOLUTION OF HEMORRHAGIC FEVER (EBOLA) IN SIERRA LEONE WITH OZONE THERAPY; Robert Jay Rowen, MD, et al.; African Journal of Infectious Diseases; 2016-][445] "Ebola Virus Disease (EVD) has ravaged three countries in West Africa.
 The mortality rate is extremely high, and it is perceived not only as threat to all of Africa but to the entire world.
 There is no known treatment to date other than administration of convalescent blood or experimental monoclonal antibodies, which both often fail.
 Ozone therapy (OT) has been in clinical use for decades and has been found to have physiological effects, which should directly inactivate the virus itself, as well as modulate its damaging effects.
 We present the scientific background and the possibility of ozone therapy as a cure or prevention for EVD in five consecutive patients."

 **Ozonated water therapy:**
-   - [Ozone water therapy protocol- How to make and use ozonated water, even at home:][446] Ozonated water can be produced at home using 1) an Oxygen cylinder, 2) Ozone generator, 3) an optional ""destruct"" (if the generator does not provide one) to reduce the excess, toxic Ozone (O3) gas back to Oxygen (O2) before being released into the room air, and 4) a flask of distilled or Reverse Osmosis water into which the generated Ozone is passed to be dissolved.
+   - [Ozone water therapy protocol- How to make and use ozonated water, even at home:][446] Ozonated water can be produced at home using 1) an Oxygen cylinder, 2) Ozone generator, 3) an optional "destruct" (if the generator does not provide one) to reduce the excess, toxic Ozone (O3) gas back to Oxygen (O2) before being released into the room air, and 4) a flask of distilled or Reverse Osmosis water into which the generated Ozone is passed to be dissolved.
 Typically, the time for which Ozone must be bubbled through 240 mL or 8 ounces of pure (distilled / RO) water is 12 minutes, to make Ozonated therapeutic water.

 **Guidelines for typical dosage in Ozone water therapy protocol:**<br>
 "[Drinking ozone water][447] has a multitude of anecdotal testimonies touting benefits for digestion, infections, and inflammation, but the scientific community has not produced enough research yet to take a definitive stance."